-An instance member function declaration generates a statement of the form and static member function declaration generates a statement of the form where MemberName is the name of the member function, and FunctionParameters, and a get or set static member accessor declaration, or a pair of get and set static member accessor declarations with the same name, generates a statement of the form where MemberName is the name of the member accessor, GetAccessorStatements is the code generated for the statements in the get accessor's function body, ParameterName is the name of the set accessor parameter, and SetAccessorStatements is the code generated for the statements in the set accessor's function body.
+A get or set instance member accessor declaration, or a pair of get and set instance member accessor declarations with the same name, generates a statement of the form and a get or set static member accessor declaration, or a pair of get and set static member accessor declarations with the same name, generates a statement of the form where MemberName is the name of the member accessor, GetAccessorStatements is the code generated for the statements in the get accessor's function body, ParameterName is the name of the set accessor parameter, and SetAccessorStatements is the code generated for the statements in the set accessor's function body.
 The 'get' property is included only if a get accessor is declared and the 'set' property is included only if a set accessor is declared.